udecode/editor-protocol/README.md

 - When documentation is modified, so should be the tests.
 - Documentation and software should both be versioned, and versions should match, so someone working with old versions of software should be able to find the proper documentation.

-Order of operations for new features:
+Steps to follow for new Specs:
 - Editor Protocol (Documentation-driven development):
+  - Open an issue documenting the new Spec (optional, you can directly open a PR).
-  - Open an issue or PR documenting the new feature into [/docs](https://github.com/udecode/editor-protocol/tree/main/docs)
+  - Open a PR documenting the new Spec into [/docs](https://github.com/udecode/editor-protocol/tree/main/docs), starting with the issue or PR #.
-  - Include the issue or PR number at the start of the spec.
+  - Include the issue or PR number at the start of the Spec.
   - Review then merge.
   - _Semantic versioning – after beta_
 - Application (Test-driven development):
-  - Open a PR testing the corresponding Editor Protocol feature, mentioning the issue # number.
+  - Open a PR testing the corresponding Editor Protocol feature, mentioning the Spec number.
   - Develop the feature in that PR so that the unit tests pass.
   - Review then merge.
   - Release.